nz-social-investment-agency/sia_analytical_processes/scripts/siu_coding_style_guide_v1.0.md

 Think through the purpose of a graphic (whether it is exploratory, or part of the modelling process, or presentation of results) and the intended audience (you, other analysts, public) and hence choose graphics appropriately and only spend proportionate time on polishing.

 * Test important graphics on a sample from the intended audience
-* Graphics need to meet the audience’s need, and sometimes that means even a pie chart is right provided there aren't too many slices etc
+* Graphics need to meet the audienceâs need, and sometimes that means even a pie chart is right provided there aren't too many slices etc
 * No redundant dimensions (eg 3d barcharts or piecharts)
 * Non-traditional charts for specific purposes eg Sankey charts, mosaic plots, treemaps, diverging barcharts for likert scales can be useful in certain situations
 * Ensure that graphics are simple and easily understandable.